-The Top 10 Reasons Why Learning WordPress is a Great Career Move for Students
+The Top 10 Reasons Why Learning WordPress is a Great Career Move

 When I graduated with a degree in English, I assumed I couldn’t find a relevant job and decided to continue working as an automotive mechanic.
 I enjoyed the work, but always wondered what I could do with the creative writing skills I worked so hard for.
 Eventually, I found interesting, engaging work that challenged my skills as a writer and taught me much more.